Best Of18 min read

 Step 2: Estimate Your List Size and Send Frequency

-- Large list, infrequent sends → Brevo's volume-based pricing saves significant money here.
-This is the metric that most people completely overlook when comparing platforms.
+• Large list, infrequent sends → Brevo's volume-based pricing saves real money here.
+This is the metric most people completely overlook when comparing platforms.

 Step 3: Be Honest About Your Technical Resources

-If you've got a marketing ops person, ActiveCampaign's complexity pays off.
-If it's just you between product launches, MailerLite or ConvertKit won't waste your cognitive bandwidth on features you'll never actually configure.
-Neither option is wrong — it just depends on your situation.
+If you have a marketing ops person, ActiveCampaign's complexity pays off.
+If it's just you between product launches, MailerLite or ConvertKit won't waste your cognitive bandwidth on features you'll never configure.
+Neither option is wrong — it depends on your situation.

 Step 4: Check Your Integration Stack